 Nike Air Max Tailwind 7 Review Facts

 Nike is a name known around the globe in the realm of sports, popular for their wide range of athletic products stretching from trainers to clothing.
 In the running department, Nike generally makes quality shoes that are also very fashionable, but they also tend to be a bit more expensive.
 The Nike line known as Air Max Tailwind features shoes that are a bit on the heavier side, and are designed to give a good bit more cushioning.
 They also have a unique design featured outside the bottom of the shoe.
-The Nike Air Max 7 is not the most recent model of the Tailwinds, but still is a very solid shoe that is suitable for those seeking a shoe with heavier cushioning for training or everyday use.
+Even though there are more recent models of the Tailwinds, the Nike Air Max 7 is still a very solid shoe that would be a great choice for everyone looking for a shoe with heavier cushioning for training or everyday use.

 The Tailwind 7's outsole is primarily made up of a Nike carbon rubber blend known as BRS 1000.
 BRS 1000 is a special blend of rubber with carbon built into it.
 Building in the carbon gives more resistance to shocks and impacts than traditional rubber, which is useful in extending the lifespan.
 Also, the outsole contains deep grooves, which are included to increase flexibility.
 The grooves are found in many outsoles because flexibility is a big benefit to a runner’s stride.
 Last, the outsole also features some treads which add some extra overall traction.
 These treads have been decreased in size from the previous model, in order to make them more efficient.
 The Tailwind 7's outsole is fairly solid, offering decent technology to mitigate wear and tear and provide traction.

 Nike makes use of their special Cushlon foam inside the Tailwind 7's midsole, as they have done for their previous iterations as well.
 Cushlon is made of several compounds but is mostly made of a special form of Ethylene Vinyl Acetate foam known as Phylon